rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 ### Marketing yourself

-Certifications help in marketing yourself as they are a visual beacon for recruiters.
+- Certifications help in marketing yourself as they are a visual beacon for recruiters.
+- Additionally they are also mentioned in the job profiles posted by top companies like Amazon, Google, Microsoft etc.

 ### Getting a structured introduction